North-west Commonwealth Marine Reserves Network - Management

 - NOTE: There are no changes to management arrangements in the marine reserves that existed prior to the establishment of the new reserves, that is, the same restrictions on activities will continue to apply even where those reserves have been incorporated into new reserves.

-The Director of National Parks has issued a general approval for all new areas added to the Commonwealth marine reserve estate in the North-west Commonwealth Marine Reserves Network.
+The Director of National Parks has issued a general approval to implement the transitional management arrangements for all new areas added to the Commonwealth marine reserve estate in the North-west Commonwealth Marine Reserves Network.
 Separate approvals have been issued for areas within existing and renamed Commonwealth marine reserves, including Ningaloo Marine Park (Commonwealth Waters), Mermaid Reef National Nature Reserve, Ashmore Reef National Nature Reserve and Cartier Island Marine Reserve.

 The general approval for the North-west Commonwealth Marine Reserves Network provides for the following activities to continue while a management plan is prepared: